Is Your Family At Risk of Identity Theft?

 Why choose Aura?

-- Aura has a sleek and responsive user interface, which is easy to set up and use, making it effortless to protect your family across all devices.
+- Sleek and responsive user interface, which is easy to set up and use, making it effortless to protect your family across all devices.

-- Aura protects the whole family against threats like child identity theft, elder fraud, and cyberbullying.
+- Whole-family protection against threats like child identity theft, elder fraud and scams, and cyberbullying.